 How did this black, foul mood get started?
 When my little eyes fluttered open at 5:45 a.m., I was not unhappy.
 Then again, I wasn’t thrilled either.
-But something, something, got under my skin, riiiight up next to me and by the time I had reached worked I was enraged.
+But something, something, got under my skin, right up next to me and by the time I had reached worked I was enraged.
 I felt murderous.
 On the way to work, my anger was just boiling over.
 The first time I can remember feeling that I’m-out-of-control-and-I-really-don’t-care sensation was back in the eighties when I was living in Atlanta and my then boyfriend was catting around behind my back.
 Again.
 And not bothering to cover his tracks.
 I had gone home for the weekend and, upon returning, stopped by his house, unannounced.
 He wasn’t home, but I could see there had been some weekend company.
 As Dad would say, “a little nocturnal activity”.
 The signs were everywhere and I was livid.
 Crazed.
 Unhinged.
 And someone was gonna pay.
 I was a smoker then, and as I paced and swore and paced some more I ended up in his walk-in closet.
 He fancied himself a stylish dresser.
 NOT.
 Without a moment’s hesitation I took my cigarette and burned a large, but not immediately noticeable, hole in every piece of clothing in that enormous closet.
 Cigarette after cigarette, I chose to burn holes in the armholes and back collars of suit jackets.
 The cuff or elbow of a shirt.
 And the crotch of every pant.
 Natch.
 Lord, did that feel good!!
 Sweaters, belts, shoes, everything.
 I mean, he REALLY did deserve it.
 He made absolutely certain I saw his collection of girl’s names and phone numbers in the junk drawer in his kitchen.
 We had decided not to see other people.
 Cocktail napkins, matchbooks, deposit slips, torn scraps of paper, they were everywhere.
 He was just hateful.
-He was a runner and when he would leave his house to go on a run, there would always be a blue jay that would swoop down and attack him.
+He was a runner and when he left the house to go on a run, there was always a blue jay that would swooped down and attacked him.
 I’d see that bird and think, “Good.
 Hope he pecks your eyes out.”
-Even that bird knew he was evil!!
+Even that bird knew he was evil.
 Behind his back, my friends called him “BC”, short for “Black Cloud”, or just plain “Larry the Loser”.
-Can you just not mess with me?
-And why DO we put up with that?
+Can you not mess with me?
+And why DO we put up with it?
 But I don’t remember anything like that happening today.
 And yet, here I was in a dark, dark mood.
 Hurtling down Bayview bitter and resentful.
-Now, if I see road-kill on the way to work in the form of, say, a ‘possum that typically perks me right up.
-And if I can share that with my friend, Selene, then I feel even better!
-She loves road-kill as much as I do.
-As she put it, “Honey, I’m from Texas.
-We celebrate road-kill!”
-Well, there WASN’T any road-kill today so, with no dead raccoons in sight, no flat, red squirrels, I thought about what I’d prepare for dinner if I could have anything in the world.
-That ALWAYS makes me feel better!
+I thought about what I’d prepare for dinner if I could have anything in the world.
+That ALWAYS makes me feel better.
 I came up with appetizers.
 I wanted three of them.
 And no meat.
 So, here’s what we had for dinner and what kept me out of prison.
 Tyrokafteri, spicy-hot feta dip.
 Melitzanosalata, roasted eggplant salad, but it’s more like a dip.
 Hand sliced mushrooms sauteed with garlic and fresh mint, ALL on whole wheat crostini.
-It was heaven and now, after a glass of my methadone, (wine), I’m actually kind of mellow!
+It was heaven and now, after a glass of red wine, life is much better!

 - 3 medium to large, unbruised eggplants